floim/pim-script/README.md

 PimScript
 =========

-Runs untrusted third party JavaScript in a "jail" to allow it to enhance your web-page/web-app without causing huge security issues.
+Converts untrusted third party JavaScript so that it is safe to run on your web page/web app.

-Currently transforms code to be [ADsafe][] compliant.
+Currently transforms code to be [ADsafe][] compliant - ADsafe is the last step in the chain so you only need to trust that.
+(You can pass the outputted code through ADsafe manually if you like - it will pass if you're using the same version of JSLint as we are.)

 Why?
 ----